dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 For Raid, most are aiming for {{< spell 338658 "Draught" >}} or {{< spell 339060 "Luffa" >}} for damage. {{< spell 339063 "NOW" >}} is generally seen as overkill for raid.

 **This does not mean you have to create something else while waiting for those two.
-Waiting to craft is perfeclty fine.**
+Waiting to craft is perfectly fine.**

 *For a more thorough explanation and a recommendation on which piece you should build your legendary, check the [wowhead-section about legendaries.](https://www.wowhead.com/guides/guardian-druid-best-legendaries-shadowlands)*